EnejL/DriveTrackPro_landing_page/README.md

-# Na Poti - Landing Page
+# DriveTrack Pro - Landing Page

-A modern, responsive landing page for the "Na Poti" mobile app built with React and Vite.
+A modern, responsive landing page for the "DriveTrack Pro" mobile app built with React and Vite.

 ## Overview

-This is a single-page website designed to introduce the Na Poti mobile app, provide download links to the App Store, and host the required Privacy Policy page for app submission.
+This is a single-page website designed to introduce the DriveTrack Pro mobile app, provide download links to the App Store, and host the required Privacy Policy page for app submission.

 ## Features